br-automation-com/mappRemoteShell/README.md

 * pip install timeloop
 * pip install ConfigParser

-Copy the folder \Logical\mappRemoteShell\PhythonScript to the target PC
+Copy the folder \Logical\mappRemoteShell\PythonScript to the target PC

-Run the file start.pyw from the PhythonScript folder
+Run the file start.pyw from the PythonScript folder

 ### B&R PLC
 * Copy the package mappRemoteShell into new project